salzberg-lab/BalrogCPP/README.md

     balrog --help

 ## Use Balrog with a GPU (fastest option)
 A GPU will accelerate Balrog significantly.
-Balrog and MMseqs2 can be installed the same as above, but pytorch will need to be installed according to system-specific instructions here: https://pytorch.org/get-started/locally/
+Balrog and MMseqs2 can be installed the same as above, but PyTorch will need to be installed according to system-specific instructions here: https://pytorch.org/get-started/locally/

     # example pytorch installation with cudatoolkit 11
     conda install pytorch torchvision torchaudio cudatoolkit=11 -c pytorch -y